Reduced arc schemes for Veronese embeddings and global Demazure modules: Generalities

 \begin{example} If $\fg=\msl_2$, $\la=m\omega$, then $\dim D_{l,\la}=(l+1)^m$. \end{example}

 Since the $\U(\fg[t])$-modules $D_{l,\la}$ are cyclic, it is natural to ask for the description in terms of generators and relations.
-The general formulas are given in \cite{J,Ma,Polo}; the concrete formulas in the affine case are written down in \cite{FL2}.
+The general formulae are given in \cite{J,Ma,Polo}; the specific formulae in the affine case are written down in \cite{FL2}.
 In our case, the relations were simplified in \cite{CV}.
-Namely it was shown in \cite{CV} that in the ADE case the module $D_{l,\la}$ is the quotient of the local Weyl module $W_{l\la}$ by the ideal generated by the elements
+Namely it was shown in \cite[Lemma 3.3 + Theorem 2]{CV} that in the ADE case the module $D_{l,\la}$ is the quotient of the local Weyl module $W_{l\la}$ by the ideal generated by the elements